JolietCyborgs4241/cyborg_sensing/hardware/ultrasonic-ranger_mb10xx/README.md

-# Cyborg-Autonomous Ultrasonic Sensor (MaxBotix MB10xx)
+# Cyborg-Autonomous Ultrasonic Range Sensor (MaxBotix MB10xx)

 ## Files
-There are i(or will be) several files in this directory:
+There are several files in this directory:

 * Sensor Schematic
    * ExpressSCH from ExpressPCB